top of page

 • Once approved, we will request a $25 non refundable deposit to "hold" the animal you seek until a timely meeting can be arranged

-• This deposit goes toward the total adoption donation and is non-refundable if the applicant cancels repeatedly, is a no-show for meeting, or otherwise leaves the animal in limbo.
+• This deposit goes toward the total adoption donation and is non-refundable.
+If the applicant cancels repeatedly, is a no-show for meeting, or otherwise leaves the animal in limbo we must ensure that our time was used wisely.

 • We will request your availability (the next 3-5 days; maximum 7 days), to schedule an adoption meeting.